FrannDzs/nVidia-modded-Inf/Readme.md

 Modded drivers will NEVER transform your GPU to another one and will NEVER add features that you do not already have.

+**Reasons for modding**
+* You like to test a newer driver which is not available for your card.
+* New feature tests.
+* It could be used to force installation of newer drivers on OEM locked GPU's.
+* You need an older driver that is not officially supported for your GPU because you have a specific application that is broken in newer ones and you cannot wait for a fix.

 **Keep in mind**:

 > Fermi GPU's (400 and 500 series) as from 396 driver are official no longer supported!